 India and Brazil share a very close and multifaceted relationship at bilateral level as well as in plurilateral fora such as BRICS, BASIC, G-20, G-4, IBSA, International Solar Alliance, Biofuture Platform and in the larger multilateral bodies such as the UN, WTO, UNESCO and WIPO.
 The bilateral strategic partnership, which has opened a new phase for India-Brazil relations in 2006, is based on a common global vision, shared democratic values, and a commitment to foster economic growth with social inclusion for the welfare of the people of both countries.

 Political Relations: India’s strategic partnership with Brazil continued to intensify in 2019.
 President Bolsonaro congratulated Prime Minister Narendra Modi on the latter’s re-election in May 2019.
 PM met his counterpart President Bolsonaro on the sidelines of the G20 Summit in Osaka on 29 June 2019.
 Key issues of bilateral importance were discussed during the meetings, opening up opportunities on both sides to take this strategic partnership forward.
-Previously, Prime Minister Shri Narendra Modi and President Michel Temer met at the VIII BRICS Summit which took place on October 15-16, 2016 in Goa, India.
-On October 17, 2016, PM and President Temer held delegation-level deliberations to further strengthen the strategic partnership.
+PM Modi attended the BRICS XI Summit in Brasilia on 13-14 November 2019 and held a bilateral meeting with President Bolsonaro on the sidelines of the Summit on 13 November 2019.
+President Bolsonaro accepted PM Modi’s invitation to visit India and to be the Chief Guest at the Republic Day 2020.
+Both leaders agreed that during President Bolsonaro’s State visit to India in January 2020, the two countries can comprehensively enhance the strategic partnership.
+Previously, Prime Minister Shri Narendra Modi and President Michel Temer met at the VIII BRICS Summit which took place on 15-16 October 2016 in Goa, India.
+On 17 October 2016, PM and President Temer held delegation-level deliberations to further strengthen the strategic partnership.
 Three MOUs were signed during the bilateral visit of President Temer, viz:

 (i) MOU between ICAR and Brazilian Agriculture Research Corporation (EMBRAPA) for Cooperation in the fields of Genetic Resources, Agriculture, Animal Husbandry, Natural Resources and Fisheries;